 - When a Quick Report is executed they are listed as part of the Master Table and all SapphireOne report writers have these fields accessible.

 - All tags can be used within the Custom Inquiry screen.

-- The drop-down menus are created by entering in an item not on the list, then (tab away).
-SapphireOne will ask if you want to add the new tag to the list.
+- To create customised tag drop-down menus, simply enter a new item that is not currently on the list and then tab away.
+SapphireOne will prompt you to add the new tag to the list.

-- To remove a tag, hold the Control or Command key down and then select it.
-You will be asked if you want to remove it from the list.
+- To remove a tag, hold down the Control or Command key and select the tag you want to remove.
+You will be asked to confirm its removal from the list.